 Please note that you can only change the gridlines color of one worksheet at a time.

-Select all worksheets at once
+Method 4: Hide all gridlines at once

 You want to remove the lines on all worksheets at the same time?
 It’s easy: